Zerstörergeschwader 1: Eastern Front

 During the advance southward, ZG 1 set up a night fighter unit in September 1942, named 10(Nacht) Staffel which produced the successful Josef Kociok.
 II.
 Gruppe pilot Rudolf Scheffel emerged as one of ZG 1's purportedly successful anti-tank pilots; he claimed five aircraft shot down and ten times the number of tanks.
 Scheffel was awarded the Knight's Cross on 29 October 1942.
 Hans Peterbus from II./ZG 1 was awarded the decoration on 25 November for 18 aircraft shot down, 26 on the ground, and 19 tanks destroyed.
 I./ZG 1 was given credit for 44 aircraft, 41 tanks, 15 locomotives, 11 artillery guns, and 157 trucks destroyed.
 The Red Army Operation Uranus turned the tide in the Battle of Stalingrad.
 ZG 1 was ordered to perform escort fighter roles from their base in Tatsinskaya, for Junkers Ju 52 transports supplied the encircled Axis armies but were not successful.
 ZG 1 opened the Operation Winter Storm, an attempt to relive the trapped armies, by attacking the Soviet airbase at Abganerovo before reverting to breaking up Soviet lines of resistance.
 II./ZG 1 lost five aircraft in combat on 16 December 1942.
 On 26 December ZG 1 and KG 3 attempted to check Soviet advances in the Novaya Kalitva area but accounted strong resistance from Soviet fighters.
 The 814 IAP claimed five German aircraft shot down on this date.
 In January 1943, I. and II./ZG 1, with the 13(Pz)/JG 51 and II/SG 1 formed the backbone of the defence at Tatsinskaya and Morozovsk and against the 1st Guards Army at Millerovo and 3rd Guards Army at Morozovsk.
 Though they were successful in delaying the advances, they did not prevent the encirclement of the German 3rd Mountain Division north of Millerovo.
 I. and II./ZG 1 made efforts to support the defence of air transport bases at Novocherkassk and Zverevo, thereby keeping open the bottleneck through to Rostov.
 On 21 January 1943, operations of this kind cost ZG 1 six crews.
-A lst effort was made by I./ZG 1, with support from Stab/JG 3, to fly a long-range patrol over Stalingrad.
-They returned with two victory claims, but commanding officer Eduard Tratt narely survived a crash-landing.
+A last effort was made by I./ZG 1, with support from Stab/JG 3, to fly a long-range patrol over Stalingrad.
+They returned with two victory claims, but commanding officer Eduard Tratt nearly survived a crash-landing.